badicsalex/ar-drivers-rs/README.md

 ## Legal stuff

-The protocol was obtained by reverse engineering Nreal's proprietary driver.
+The protocol was obtained by reverse engineering Rokid's proprietary driver.
 This is explicitly allowed in the EU for interworking purposes, it's probably fair use everywhere else, but you should check your own country's laws.

-The project is not affiliated with Nreal or related entities.
+The project is not affiliated with Rokid or related entities.